GERMAN version HERE : English PDF

 Can you see the foundation that has been set for this chapter?
 It is dealing with civil kings and kingdoms, with no symbolic language whatsoever, and the battles between them to gain control.
 And the kings of the north and south are those kings which control the geographical location north and south of Palestine, based on the original division of Alexander's kingdom.
 This is important to understand as we proceed through the chapter.

-Daniel 11:16-20 ...'But he that cometh against him shall do according to his own will, and none shall stand before him: and he shall stand in the glorious land, which by his hand shall be consumed ... and he shall give him the daughter of women, corrupting her: but she shall not stand on his side, neither be for him ...
-Then shall stand up in his estate a raiser of taxes in the glory of the kingdom: but within few days he shall be destroyed, neither in anger, nor in battle.'
+Daniel 11:16-22 ...'But he that cometh against him shall do according to his own will, and none shall stand before him: and he shall stand in the glorious land, which by his hand shall be consumed.
+He shall also set his face to enter with the strength of his whole kingdom, and upright ones with him; thus shall he do: and he shall give him the daughter of women, corrupting her: but she shall not stand on his side, neither be for him.
+After this shall he turn his face unto the isles, and shall take many: but a prince for his own behalf shall cause the reproach offered by him to cease; without his own reproach he shall cause it to turn upon him.
+Then he shall turn his face toward the fort of his own land: but he shall stumble and fall, and not be found.
+Then shall stand up in his estate a raiser of taxes in the glory of the kingdom: but within few days he shall be destroyed, neither in anger, nor in battle.
+And in his estate shall stand up a vile person, to whom they shall not give the honour of the kingdom: but he shall come in peaceably, and obtain the kingdom by flatteries.
+And with the arms of a flood shall they be overflown from before him, and shall be broken; yea, also the prince of the covenant.'

 You will notice that when Rome comes on the scene, the name 'king of the north' disappears.
 Even though Rome conquered the territory of the king of the north, Rome ruled from the WEST, which is why it never is given that name.
 But we will see the name come back AFTER Rome.